What is Radon?

 How Can Radon Be Harmful and Dangerous?

-Radon gas decays into radioactive particles (known as “progeny”) that adhere to dust particles and get trapped in your lungs when you breathe.
-As they break down further, the progeny release small bursts of energy, which can damage lung tissue and lead to lung cancer over the course of your lifetime.
-Radon is the number one cause of lung cancer among non-smokers, and the second overall leading cause of lung cancer, according to EPA estimates.
-Radon is responsible for about 21,000 lung cancer deaths every year; about 2,900 of these deaths occur among people who have never smoked.
-Radon does not present any short-term symptoms (such as coughing or headaches) and often goes undetected.
+Radon gas decays into radioactive particles (“progeny”) that adhere to dust particles and get trapped in your lungs when you breathe.
+As they break down further, the progeny release small bursts of energy, which can damage lung tissue and lead to lung cancer throughout your lifetime.
+According to EPA estimates, Radon is the number one cause of lung cancer among non-smokers and the second overall leading cause of lung cancer.
+Radon is responsible for about 21,000 lung cancer deaths yearly; about 2,900 deaths occur among people who have never smoked.
+Radon presents no short-term symptoms (such as coughing or headaches) and often goes undetected.

 Inspection & Testing

 Signature Environmental is now offering same-day results for radon testing.
 With our continuous electronic monitors, we can provide our clients quicker results with higher accuracy than charcoal canisters.
 Our monitors utilize six sensitive sensors that produce reliable data and less variation; the temperature, barometric pressure, and relative humidity are all incorporated into our reports.